Tahmid04/xv6-scheduling-july-2022/README.md

 # Xv6 Scheduling

+**Updates:

-**Updates: argptr() is now deprecated, refer to argaddr() for passing pointers to the kernel.**
+- argptr() is now deprecated, refer to argaddr() for passing pointers to the kernel.

+- Ticket update ambiguities cleared.**

 In this assignment, you will be implementing a new scheduler for the xv6 operating system.
 This scheduler will implement a [*lottery scheduling*](https://www.usenix.org/legacy/publications/library/proceedings/osdi/full_papers/waldspurger.pdf) algorithm.
 The basic idea is quite simple.
 Each process will be assigned a fixed number of tickets (an integer number).
 A process will be probabilistically assigned a time slice based on its number of tickets.

 More specifically, if there are $n$ processes $p_1, p_2, \cdots, p_n$ and they have $t_1, t_2, \cdots, t_n$ tickets respectively at the beginning of a time slice, then a process $p_i$ has a probability of $\frac{t_i}{\sum_{j=1}^{n}t_j}$ of being scheduled at that time slice.
 You will basically sample $p_i$ based on the probability distribution derived from the ticket counts.

 At the end of that time slice, $t_i$ will be reduced by $1$ (i.e., the process will have used that ticket).
 Hence, the probabilities will have to be recomputed at the beginning of each time slice using the updated ticket counts.
-Once the ticket counts of **all** processes become $0$, their original ticket counts will be reinstated.
+Once the ticket counts of **all running** processes become $0$, original ticket counts of **all** processes will be reinstated.

 ## System Calls